Heinrich Böll Foundation: Mission statement and structure

 The Heinrich Böll Foundation is part of the global Green political movement that has developed since the 1980s.
 It describes itself as an agency for green visions and projects, a think tank for policy reforms, and an international network.
 In its mission statement the foundation defines its aims as follows:

 The Heinrich Böll Foundation is part of the Green political movement that has developed worldwide as a response to the traditional politics of socialism, liberalism, and conservatism.
 Our main tenets are ecology and sustainability, democracy and human rights, self-determination and justice.
 We place particular emphasis on gender democracy, meaning social emancipation and equal rights for women and men.
 We are also committed to equal rights for cultural and ethnic minorities and to the societal and political participation of immigrants.
 Finally, we promote non-violence and proactive peace policies.

 With the approval of the Böll family and Alliance 90/The Greens, the foundation carries the name of the writer Heinrich Böll.
 According to its mission statement, Böll personified what the foundation stands for: The courage to stand up for one's beliefs; inspiring people to meddle in public affairs; and unconditional support of human dignity and human rights.
 Böll encouraged others to be politically active and get involved in political matters, famously stating: "Meddling is the only way to stay relevant."

 The Heinrich Böll Foundation also has a scholarship programme for university and PhD students, as well as a research archive with a focus on new social movements, Green politics, and a special section for political activist Petra Kelly.

 The foundation, with headquarters in Berlin, operates 30 offices on four continents and has branches in each of Germany's 16 states.
 Since 2002, Ralf Fücks and Barbara Unmüßig have led the executive board; Steffen Heizmann is the current CEO.
 In November 2016 Barbara Unmüßig was re-elected and Ellen Ueberschär was elected to succeed Ralf Fücks in July 2017.
 In 2022, Imme Scholz and Jan Philipp Albrecht were elected Presidents.

-The German state did subsidize the work of the foundation with 63 million Euros in 2018.
+The German state subsidized the work of the foundation with 63 million Euros in 2018.

 In addition, the association has been accused by both the Turkish government and some opposition circles, including some prominent intellectuals of trying to design Turkish politics.